 1. Navigate to Library and click on My Assessments.

 Select the assessment that you want to edit.

 From Assessment Details select "Edit."

-*Notice that this page gives you great details on your assignment such as: creation date; number of times the assignment has been used; and the Sharing Level.
+*Notice that this page gives you handy information about your assignment- creation date; number of times the assignment has been used; and the Sharing Level.

-7. You're now in edit mode where you can re-author the question.
+6. You're now in edit mode where you can make changes to the question.
 Make your changes and then click "Review."

-9. Now your new version of the question is done and the older version is gone.
-Click "Next" to access both the assign and sharing options.
+8. Now your new version of the question is done and the older version is gone.
+Click "Publish" to Publish it.